 One area college basketball bettors can find value throughout the NCAA tournament is moneylines.
 Moneyline parlays are a popular way for sports bettors to bet favorites without having to lay spreads that can be as high as 40 points.

-If you are going to bet monelines, a spread to moneyline calculator can help you identify areas where the juice applied to the moneyline does not match up with the juice applied to each side of the spread.
+If you are going to bet moneylines, a spread-to-moneyline calculator can help you identify areas where the juice applied to the moneyline does not match up with the juice applied to each side of the spread.
 Essentially use the spread and the juice applied to the spread to determine what the juice should be on the moneyline.
-If the a book sets the juice on the moneyline too low, it offers an opportunity to find value in moneyline bets that typically does not exist.
+If the book sets the juice on the moneyline too low, it offers an opportunity to find value in moneyline bets that typically do not exist.